 In order to make KORONA fit your business model, you can add on additional terminals or modules (for an added price, of course).
 I’m including a brief summary of pricing below:

 - Add each terminal for $49/month

 - These modules can be added on at any time.
 They include modules for retail, restaurants, and ticketing.
 They also have a module for franchises and a module with added management functionality called “KORONA.plus.”

 I know this pricing model is a bit confusing.
-I recommend that you contact KORONA.pos to get a better idea of what pricing will look like for your business.
-You can reach them at 833-200-0213 (They typically answer on the first ring).
+I recommend that you contact KORONA CLOUD POS to get a better idea of what pricing will look like for your business.

 See more information on the features that are included in each module.